Connect with us

 To begin to understand the effects of culinary traditions and individual creativity on microbiomes, we partnered with Sandor Katz, a fermentation practitioner based in Tennessee.
 Over the course of four days during one of Katz’s workshops, we made, ate and shared fermented foods with nine fellow participants.
 Through conversations and interviews, we learned about the unique tastes and meanings we each brought to our love of fermented foods.

-Those stories provided context to the 46 food samples we collected and froze to capture a snapshot of the swimming through kimchi or miso.
-Participants also collected stool samples each day and mailed in a sample a after the workshop, preserving a record of the gut microbial communities they created with each bite.
+Those stories provided context to the 46 food samples we collected and froze to capture a snapshot of the life swimming through kimchi or miso.
+Participants also collected stool samples each day and mailed in a sample a week after the workshop, preserving a record of the gut microbial communities they created with each bite.

 The fermented foods we all made were rich, complex and microbially diverse.
 Where many store-bought fermented foods are pasteurized to clear out all living microbes and then reinoculated with two to six specific bacterial species, our research showed that homemade ferments contain dozens of strains.